 4. use the space under beds and sofas

 If you’ve got a really small bedroom or a small living room then this is a great way to hide away stuff that you don’t need daily.
 Think things like blankets in summer or extra bed linen and towels or even books that you want to hang on to but have no place to display.
-It’s also a handy option for putting away winter clothes in summer or storing extra handbags and other accessories.
+It’s also a handy option for storing clothes that aren’t in season or for putting away extra handbags and accessories that you don’t use all the time.
 Under bed/sofa storage is really handy for things that you use, just not everyday or every week.
 There are loads of stylish storage containers out there that are designed for placing under beds and sofas that are easy to access.

 5. don’t forget those awkward corners